 - Other conditions.

 Slippery elm is POSSIBLY SAFE for most people when taken by mouth.
 When applied to the skin, some people can have an allergic reactions and skin irritation.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Folklore says that slippery elm bark can cause a miscarriage when it is inserted into the cervix of a pregnant woman.
 Over the years, slippery elm got the reputation of being capable of causing an abortion even when taken by mouth.
-But there’s no reliable information substantiating this claim.
+However, there’s no reliable information to confirm this claim.
 Nevertheless, stay on the safe side and don’t take slippery elm if you are pregnant or breast-feeding.

 Moderate Interaction Be cautious with this combination

 - Medications taken by mouth (Oral drugs) interacts with SLIPPERY ELM